conversationai/perspectiveapi/score_normalization.md

 ## I want to control when I migrate

-You can control when you migrate to normalized scores by requesting **versioned attributes**.
+You can control when you migrate to normalized scores by requesting **versioned model attribute names**.
 Using this method, you can atomically update your application to use updated thresholds and receive normalized scores.

 A controlled migration process would be:
 1. Configure your application to use versioned, non-normalized attribute names.